LeonardoGentile/modular-notebooks-starter/README.md

 # <<< conda initialize <<<
 ```

-By default conda will always activate its `base` virtual env anytime you open you shell.
+By default conda will always activate its `base` virtualenv anytime you lauch a shell.
 If you don't want that just add this line to your `.bash_profile` before the block added by conda:

 ```bash